African Pompano

 See the white beach in the photograph background; that’s pompano territory.
 When pompano are swimming over white sand they are actively feeding, for sure.

-When I spot them from the tower, I know the outrigger strip baits are about to get bit.
+When you spot them from the tower, you know the outrigger strip baits are about to get bit.

 African Pompano look like their meat ought to be good to eat.
-It’s very clean white meat but it’s tough and they don’t render much.
+Very clean white meat but pretty firm and don’t render much.
 Probably make good ceviche, but they are so pretty; better throwing them back.

 Speaking of pretty…look at this lady!
 Her husband is an emergency room trauma surgeon.